-David Azizi is a champion of the injured in Los Angeles, having practiced personal injury law for 20 years.
+David Azizi is a champion of the injured in Los Angeles, having practiced personal injury law for 25 years.
 Stairway slip, trip and falls are common, and injuries can be serious.
-When that happens, you are not just injured but traumatized, and you need someone to fight for you.
+When that happens, you are not just injured but traumatized, and you need a slip and fall attorney in Los Angeles to fight for you.
 Call David at (800) 991-5292 any time to set up a free, no-obligation case review.
 Let David tell you your options and what you can expect your case to be worth.
 There is never a fee until you win, and David wins 98 percent of his cases.

 What Do I Do If I’ve Fallen Down the Stairs?

 There are things that need to be done in the moments and hours after an accident.
 First off, if you need emergency care, call for an ambulance and go to the hospital.
 If not, follow the following steps:

 - Take a picture of the dangerous condition.
 In some cases, you may fall down several or many steps before landing.
 Climbing up the stairs to take a picture right after the accident may be difficult or dangerous.
 If someone else can safely capture the reason you fell, ask them to take the picture for you.

 - Look around for video cameras that may have captured your fall and the reason for it.
 Snap a picture of them and any others in the surrounding area.